The 10 Commandments List: A Guide for Modern Living

 Commands 5-10: Ordering Our Relationships with Others

 Commands five through ten govern horizontal relationships.
 (5) Honor your father and mother: the only command with an attached promise (Ephesians 6:2-3).
 Family is the first school of society; its stability shapes all other relationships.
 (6) Do not murder: every human being bears the image of God (Genesis 1:27); to take a life is to attack the image-bearer of the Creator.
 Jesus extends this to include murderous anger (Matthew 5:21-22).
 (7) Do not commit adultery: marriage is a covenant; its violation unravels the social fabric.
 Jesus extends this to include lustful intent (Matthew 5:27-28).
 (8) Do not steal: respect for another person's labor, property, and dignity.
-(9) Do not bear false witness: truth-telling is the foundation of every just community.
+(9) Do not bear false witness: ruth-telling is the foundation of every just community.
 (10) Do not covet: uniquely, this command targets not the act but the interior disposition -- desire itself.
 Paul calls covetousness idolatry (Colossians 3:5) because it places desired things above God.